 The advantage is that the things mentioned are very detailed, but the disadvantage is that the content is not very comprehensive.

 "The Physiology of the Joints": This book is composed of three volumes, the upper, middle, and lower volumes, and the style is interesting.
 It can be used to understand the anatomy of joint function, but it is not recommended as an introductory book.

 "Clinical Kinesiology and Anatomy" 6th edition: a basic introductory book.

 "Basic Biomechanics of the Musculoskeletal System" 4th edition: very basic and can be used as a primer.
-The structure is very clear, the content is not very deep, at least there should be some that can be said.
+The structure is very clear, but the content is not very deep, but at least there should be something that can be said.

 "Biomechanical Systems Technology": Not suitable for beginners, but some experiments and data are very useful, a very useful book for me.